-Currently, the Chemistry Program is staffed by nine full-time and over seven associate instructors with great enthusiasm for teaching.
-Two of the full-time faculty members are now at the Petaluma campus.
-The program offers day, evening, and weekend classes at the Santa Rosa and Petaluma campuses.
-The program maintains high educational standards and places primary emphasis on quality undergraduate instruction.
+Currently, the Chemistry Program is staffed by eight full-time and around ten associate instructors with great enthusiasm for teaching.
+Two of the full-time faculty members are working on the Petaluma campus.
+In addition to regular daytime classes, the program offers evening and weekend classes on the Santa Rosa campus.
+We strive to maintain high educational standards and place emphasis on quality undergraduate instruction.

-The Chemistry program takes pride in well-maintained and equipped laboratories that include a network of over 40 computerized data acquisition stations in addition to the equipment typically found in academic laboratories.
-Modern instruments regularly used by students include a GC/MS, NMR, FTIR, Fast

-Sequential AA, gas chromatographs, GC-MS, microwave reaction system, and several UV-VIS spectrometers.
+The Chemistry program takes pride in well-maintained and equipped laboratories that include computer-based data acquisition stations, a data analysis lab, as well as the equipment typically found in academic laboratories.
+Modern instruments regularly used by students include a GC/MS, NMR, FTIR, MP-AES, gas chromatographs, microwave reaction system, and a set of UV-VIS spectrometers.

 The program is supported by two full-time laboratory technicians (actual job titles are: Coordinator, Science Labs, and Science Lab Instructional Assistant) at the Santa Rosa campus and one STNC at the Petaluma campus who ensure that reagents, supplies, and equipment are available and in good working order for all experiments.
-And high standards for environmental health and safety are diligently maintained.
+High standards for environmental health and safety are diligently maintained.

 Currently, there are three full-time and three associate faculty members in the Physics Program who are all passionate educators.
-And the Physics Program is assisted by a Phyiscs SLIA.
+And the Physics Program is assisted by a Physics SLIA.
 The Physics Program provides a standard core of lower-division physics courses to prepare students to transfer to a four-year university to complete a science or engineering bachelor's degree.
 In addition, AS degree in Physics is offered.
 We also offer courses to fulfill general education requirements and self-enrichment goals, although recent schedule reductions have eliminated those offerings.
 In addition to developing an understanding of basic concepts in physics and their applications in the world in which we live, our courses develop analytical thinking, problem-solving, visualization, design, and laboratory skills.